 Coeur Dalene Idaho, USA Travel Guide

-Lake Coeur d'Alene, a large, pristine lake formed by glacial activity, stands central to the city's identity.
+Lake Coeur d'Alene, a large, pristine lake made by glacial activity, stands central to the city's identity.
 It holds historical significance in logging and steamboat transport, remaining a focal point for recreation and beauty.

 Tubbs Hill, a 120-acre natural preserve, offers hiking trails with panoramic lake and city views.
 Located on a peninsula, it has an unique blend of wilderness within an urban setting.